This is an AI translated post.

 Select Language

-The most notable feature of Wi-Fi 7 is undoubtedly its ultra-high data transmission speed.
-The supported bandwidth has doubled from the previous 160MHz to 320MHz, and the modulation efficiency has also been enhanced from 1024QAM to 4096QAM, theoretically enabling ultra-high speed transmission of up to 46Gbps.
-This is about 4.8 times faster than the maximum 9.6Gbps of Wi-Fi 6 and a staggering 13 times faster than Wi-Fi 5.
-You can now stream large 8K videos in real-time or download 15GB files in approximately 25 seconds.
+The most prominent feature of Wi-Fi 7 is undoubtedly its ultra-high-speed data transmission capabilities.
+With the supported bandwidth doubled from the previous 160MHz to 320MHz and modulation efficiency improved from 1024QAM to 4096QAM, theoretically, ultra-high-speed transmission of up to 46Gbps is now possible.
+This represents a speed increase of approximately 4.8 times compared to the maximum 9.6Gbps of Wi-Fi 6 and a staggering 13 times faster than Wi-Fi 5.
+It's now possible to stream large 8K videos in real-time or download massive 15GB files in about 25 seconds.

-In addition, Wi-Fi 7 employs MLO (Multi-Link Operation) technology, allowing a single device to simultaneously utilize multiple frequency bands, including 2.4GHz, 5GHz, and 6GHz.
-This enables the diversification of transmission paths and efficient utilization of bandwidth, resulting in significantly improved throughput, reduced latency, and enhanced reliability and efficiency.
+Furthermore, Wi-Fi 7 incorporates MLO (Multi-Link Operation) technology, allowing a single device to simultaneously utilize multiple frequency bands such as 2.4GHz, 5GHz, and 6GHz.
+This enables the diversification of transmission paths and efficient utilization of bandwidth, resulting in significantly enhanced throughput, reduced latency, and improved reliability and efficiency.

-Moreover, Wi-Fi 7 can utilize not only existing bands but also the newly authorized 6GHz band, minimizing the impact of interference in crowded frequency environments.
-Wi-Fi 7 also incorporates Multi-RU technology for more efficient utilization of frequency resources.
-This allows for the waste-free use of limited frequency resources, maximizing transmission efficiency.
+Moreover, in addition to existing bands, the newly authorized 6GHz band can also be utilized, minimizing interference in congested frequency environments.
+Wi-Fi 7 also introduces Multi-RU technology for more efficient frequency resource allocation.
+This eliminates waste in the limited frequency resources, maximizing transmission efficiency.

-With 16-stream MIMO technology, multiple devices can transmit simultaneously, enabling connected home environments to reliably support more than four times the number of devices compared to Wi-Fi 6.
-This provides the infrastructure to meet the growing demand for devices in the Internet of Things.
+With 16-stream MIMO technology enabling simultaneous transmission from multiple devices, it can now reliably support over four times the number of devices compared to Wi-Fi 6 in connected home environments.
+This provides the infrastructure to meet the growing demand for devices in the Internet of Things (IoT).

-Wi-Fi 7 also incorporates Preamble Puncturing technology, enabling the utilization of previously inaccessible overlapping frequency bands.
-This maximizes the acquisition of valid frequencies, increasing pure transmission bandwidth and maximizing transmission efficiency.
+Wi-Fi 7 also employs Preamble Puncturing technology, making it possible to utilize previously unusable overlapping frequency bands.
+This maximizes the acquisition of effective frequencies, increases the pure transmission bandwidth, and ultimately maximizes transmission efficiency.

-Furthermore, Wi-Fi 7 enhances its value as a next-generation wireless communication technology by supporting the more advanced security protocol WPA3 and improving power efficiency.
-It is expected to be utilized in various environments such as virtual/augmented reality, 4K/8K streaming, cloud gaming, and remote healthcare.
+Beyond that, Wi-Fi 7 continues to shine as a next-generation wireless communication technology with enhanced security protocols like WPA3 support and improved power efficiency.
+It is expected to find applications in various environments, including virtual/augmented reality, 4K/8K streaming, cloud gaming, and remote healthcare.

-Such forward-looking innovations in Wi-Fi 7 are poised to overcome the limitations of wireless communication we have been experiencing.
-This is the reason why so much attention is focused on the Wi-Fi 7 standard specifications that will be finalized in 2024.
-We should pay close attention to the advancements of Wi-Fi 7, which will open new horizons in wireless communication technology.
+The incredible evolution of Wi-Fi 7, which anticipates the future, is poised to overcome the limitations we've experienced in wireless communication.
+This is why so much attention is focused on the Wi-Fi 7 standard technology specifications, which are set to be finalized in 2024.
+We must keep an eye on Wi-Fi 7, which is set to usher in a new era of wireless communication technology.